adimcohen/Advent_of_Code/README.md

 I know it's not all as efficient as can be, and would love to get feedback with optimizations to adimcohen@gmail.com.

-*LoL... just realized I've misspelled the repo's name.
-Oops.
-Hope the code is solid though.*

 # Experience Summary
 Solving the AoC puzzles using set-based T-SQL was an interesting experience.